kirstymcnaught/OptiKeyWiki/User-Guide.md

 The 'Repeat Last' key (#6 on the mouse keyboard) allows you to repeat the last mouse action taken, which can be useful if you want to scroll down a long web page one scroll at a time, for example.

-Why are modifier keys are included on the mouse keyboard?
-If you have Simulate Key Strokes key locked down then this section shows you which of the modifier keys (Shift, Ctrl, Win and Alt: #16 to #19 on the mouse keyboard) are pressed or locked down and allows you to release them.
-If you attempt a mouse action while a modifier key is pressed you may experience unexpected behaviour.
+N.B.
+If you have the Simulate Key Strokes key locked down then keys #16 to #19 on the mouse keyboard show you the state of the modifier keys (Shift, Ctrl, Win and Alt) and allows you to release any which are pressed/locked down.
+If you attempt a mouse action while a modifier key is pressed then you may experience unexpected behaviour.
 For example clicking on a file in File Explorer while the Ctrl key is pressed adds the file to the current selection, rather than simply selecting the file.

 ---